agranlund/raven/fw/ckbd/README.md

 ## **** WIP and not ready for general use ****

-CHKBD aims to be fairly compatible with Eiffel and allows the use of the following devices:
+CKBD aims to be fairly compatible with Eiffel and allows the use of the following devices:
 * USB Keyboard and mouse
 * PS2 Keyboard and mouse
 * Atari joystick(s)